 EACEA is already responsible for the management of parts of the EU's funding programmes in the fields of education, culture, audiovisual, sport, citizenship and volunteering.
-This is the second year of implementation of the Programme and consequently EACEA have built up relevant institutional framework, structures and knowledge in order to successfully implement this Programme.
+Consequently EACEA has built up relevant institutional framework, structures and knowledge in order to successfully implement this Programme.